 For companies that failed at alignment in the first step, the journey will be much rockier: the initiative is treated like a hand-off from the business line to the development team, and since the development team is just now being brought into the project, the likelihood of misunderstanding, frustration, resentment and missed deadlines is increased, making the promulgation of change a difficult task.

 Key Design & Develop tasks include the following:

-- Prepare training materials for the broader organisation.
-An organisation cannot successfully adopt a new initiative without proper employee training.
-Training materials must be relevant to the varying parties and easy to understand, providing a clear path to help the rest of the organisation readily adopt the new idea when it is implemented.
+- Prepare training materials for the broader organization.
+An organization cannot successfully adopt a new initiative without proper employee training.
+Training materials must be relevant to the varying parties and easy to understand, providing a clear path to help the rest of the organization readily adopt the new idea when it is implemented.